-WS-Trust specifies protocol mechanisms for requesting, issuing, renewing, validating, canceling security tokens independent from the application type.
+WS-Trust specifies protocol mechanisms for requesting, issuing, renewing, validating, and canceling security tokens independent of the application type.

 Security Token Service¶

 The Security Token Service (STS) component of WSO2 Carbon enables you to configure the generic STS to issue claim-based security tokens.

 A claim-based security token is a common way for applications to acquire and authenticate the identity information they need about users: - in their organization - in other organizations - on the Internet

 This Security Token Service is capable of issuing SAML 1.1 and SAML 2.0 tokens as recommended in WS-Trust and SAML Web Service Token Profile specifications.
 Both SAML 1.1 and SAML 2.0 token types are supported by default.

 The issued token type is decided based on the type of token defined in the RST (Request Security Token), and the token is issued through the RSTR (Request Security Token Response).

 STS has the following three entities involved in the process.

 - Service provider - This is the application that the user needs to access.
 This entity is also known as the relying party, as it relies on tokens issued by the STS to grant the services it provides.